Binary Tree in Action (Traversal)

 Algorithm Visualization

-It's not easy to explain, but as long as you understand the definition of flatten
+flatten the left and right subtrees?
+It's hard to explain in detail, but as long as you know the definition of flatten

-and use it, allowing each node to perform its task, the flatten
+and use it, let every node do its part, the flatten

 With this, the problem is solved.
-The recursive approach from our previous discussion on Reverse Nodes in k-Group is somewhat similar to this problem.
+The recursive thinking in our earlier article Reverse Nodes in k-Group is also similar to this problem.

-Finally, let's revisit the fundamental solution framework for binary tree problems.
+Finally, let's review the main ideas for solving binary tree problems.

-1. Can you solve the problem by traversing the binary tree once?
-If so, use a traverse
+1. Can you get the answer by traversing the tree once?
+If yes, use a traverse

-function along with external variables.
-This is known as the "traversal" thinking pattern.
+function and some external variables.
+This is called the "traversal" approach.

-2. Can you define a recursive function that derives the solution to the main problem from the solutions to subproblems (subtrees)?
-If so, write the definition of this recursive function and make full use of its return value.
-This is known as the "problem decomposition" thinking pattern.
+2. Can you define a recursive function, and use the answers from subproblems (subtrees) to get the answer to the main problem?
+If yes, write out this recursive function and use its return value.
+This is called the "divide and conquer" approach.

-No matter which thinking pattern you use, consider this:
+No matter which approach you use, always think:

-If you isolate a single binary tree node, what task does it need to perform?
-At which order position (pre-order/in-order/post-order) should it be performed?
-You don't need to worry about the other nodes; the recursive function will execute the same operation on all nodes.
+If you focus on a single tree node, what does it need to do?
+When does it need to do it (preorder, inorder, or postorder)?
+You don't need to worry about other nodes; the recursive function will handle them the same way.

-I hope you reflect on this approach and apply it to all binary tree problems.
+I hope you can understand this and use it for all binary tree problems.